henichole/eCommerce-Project/cleaning_data.md

 What issues will you address by cleaning the data?
-1. I recognized the duplications present in the tables, visitorId, fullVisitorId and ProductSKU.
-First, I pulled the table out to identify them, then created new table with unique values, and I narrowed the rows down.
+I identified duplications in the tables, specifically in the columns visitorId, fullVisitorId, and ProductSKU.
+To address this issue, I initially extracted the table to pinpoint these duplicates.
+Subsequently, I created a new table containing only unique values and filtered down the rows.

-2. After cleaning the duplicated rows, I realized that in the sales_by_sku, I have a total of 462 rows, which means I should have 462 unique products as my primary key in sales_by_sku table.
-However, when I switch to look for the productsku in sales_report, I only see 454.
-There must be 8 products missing.
+After removing the duplicated rows, I noticed that in the sales_by_sku table, there were a total of 462 rows.
+This implied that there should be 462 unique products serving as the primary key in the sales_by_sku table.
+However, when I checked the productsku in the sales_report, I only found 454 unique products.
+This suggests that there are 8 products missing.

-3. In analytics table, the visitstarttime column is in a different format, I need to change it.
+In the analytics table, I observed that the visitstarttime column was in a different format, necessitating a format change.

 Queries:
 Below, provide the SQL queries you used to clean your data.